-Cultural geology is our discipline’s contribution to American History and Literature and
+Cultural geology is our discipline’s contribution to American History and Literature.
+More broadly, and from this disciplinary perspective, it’s out contribution to Environmental History.

 I first heard the phrase from Harry Foster, my former editor at Houghton & Mifflin Company during our initial meeting.
 At the time, I was summarizing my thoughts about how geology influenced the rise of American culture during the early and mid 19th century.